BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 COMPUTERNAME:~ USERNAME$ 🁢
 ```

-The command `pwd` is short for 'present working directory' which basically means "Where am I now?".
+The command `pwd` is short for 'print working directory' which basically means "Where am I now?".
 The result of `pwd` is the _path_ to where any commands without arguments will default to.

 ```
 COMPUTERNAME:~ USERNAME$ ls